60 ( SKU: 9603, NPN: 80074182 )

 Vegetarian capsule (carbohydrate gum [cellulose], purified water), microcrystalline cellulose, silica, vegetable grade magnesium stearate (lubricant).

-Contains no artificial colours, preservatives, or sweeteners; no dairy, sugar, wheat, gluten, yeast, soy, egg, fish, shellfish, animal products, salt, tree nuts, or GMOs.
+Contains no artificial colours, preservatives, or sweeteners; no dairy, starch, sugar, wheat, gluten, yeast, soy, egg, fish, shellfish, animal products, salt, tree nuts, or GMOs.
 Suitable for vegetarians/vegans.
-Sealed for your protection.
-Do not use if seal is broken.
-For freshness, store in a cool, dry place.

 2 capsules 3 times per day or as directed by a health care practitioner.
-If used as a diuretic, for occasional use only.
+Consult a health care practitioner for use beyond 12 weeks.

 Do not use if you are pregnant or breastfeeding or have any known allergy to any of the ingredients in this product.
 Consult a health care practitioner if symptoms persist or worsen.
 Stop this product 1 week prior to surgery.11 Keep out of reach of children.